AnonymousXempt/XemptCMD/README.md

 XemptCMD is a command line interpreter application available in most Windows operating systems.
 It's used to execute entered commands.

 Most of those commands can:
-	1. Automate tasks via scripts and batch files.
+1.Automate tasks via scripts and batch files.
 2. Perform advanced administrative functions
 3. Troubleshoot or solve certain kinds of Windows issues.
 4. And More

 ### *Social Media*
 -----------------------------------------------------------------